-Restaurants that serve breakfast must have at least 5% organic food and beverages of the annual volume purchased.
+Restaurants that serve breakfast must have at least 5% organic food and beverages of the annual volume purchased (not included the volume of wild-caught fish and shellfish).
 Alternatively, hotels that serve breakfast must have at least 10 products that are offered every day.
 Coffee, tea and spices may only be counted as one product each.

-Organic food and drink means products labelled under EU Regulations EC 834/2007, EC 710/2009 (farmed fish and shellfish) and EG 203/2013 or KRAV, Luomu, Debio, Statskontrollerat ekologiskt (Ømärket) and Tún-lífrænt.
+Organic food and drink means products labelled under EU Regulations EC 834/2007, EC 710/2009 (farmed fish and shellfish) or EG 203/2013 e.g. KRAV, Luomu, Debio, Statskontrollerat ekologiskt (Ømärket) and Tún-lífrænt.